aamirjh/nsupdater-cPanel-WHM/README.md

 # nsupdater-cPanel
 Bulk Update Nameservers in cPanel Zone Editor with Reliability and Backups!

 **Author:** Developed by **Dhruval Joshi from [HostingSpell.com](https://hostingspell.com/)**. | Personal: [TheDhruval.com](https://thedhruval.com/)
 **GitHub:** [@thekugelblitz](https://github.com/thekugelblitz)
+This script was created by me & optimized by ChatGPT 4 later.

 ---